BrandonMurugan/proteomestats/README.md

 # proteomestats
-Functions for statistical analysis of proteomic data in R
+Utility functions for statistical analysis of proteomic data in R

 ### Installation
 ```